mbrochh/mbrochh-blog/content/irrelevant.md

 screen but I know their positions on the Android app launcher by heart and open them all the time.
-I can't remember when my old habits came back but today I am pretty much in the same situation like one year ago: I'm trying to fill every single free second of my waking live with small bits and pieces of information from all those social media sources.
+I can't remember when my old habits came back but today I am pretty much in the same situation like one year ago: I'm trying to fill every single free second of my waking life with small bits and pieces of information from all those social media sources.

 And guess what: